cristifalcas/kubernetes-updateresources/README.md

 We don't manage them yet.

 If controllers are edited with our signature after we start and they use the existing cm/secrets, we don't notice.

+On the very first run, all pods are restarted because we need to insert our annotations